yasirbhutta/yasirbhutta.github.io/python/docs/basics.md

 print(os.getcwd())
 ```

 Regarding file closure, when you use the `with` statement to open a file, Python automatically takes care of closing the file for you once the block of code under the `with` statement is executed.
 There is no need to explicitly close the file; it is done automatically when the block is exited.
-This is one of the benefits of using the with statement for file operations.
+This is one of the benefits of using the with statement for file operations. for more details, see [Appendix A](#appendix-a-osgetcwd)

-## Task 8: Understanding Syntax Errors in Python
+### Task 8: Understanding Syntax Errors in Python

-### Objective:
+**Objective:**
 Learn about syntax errors in Python by examining and correcting a sample code snippet.

-### Instructions:
+**Instructions:**
 1. **Review the Code Snippet**: Look at the provided Python code and identify any syntax errors.
 2. **Identify the Error**: Understand what a syntax error is and why it occurs.
 3. **Correct the Code**: Fix the syntax error in the code snippet.
 4. **Explanation**: Write a brief explanation of what the syntax error was and how you corrected it.

-### Code Snippet:
+**Code Snippet:**
 ```python
 print("Hello World!"
 ```

-### Steps:
+**Steps:**
 1. **Review the Code Snippet**: Look carefully at the code snippet above.
 2. **Identify the Error**:
    - A syntax error occurs when the Python interpreter finds code that does not conform to the rules of the Python language.